appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
 1. External user authentication service shall be an ADA approved service; and
 2. Non-ADA approved service anti-automation documentation shall include brute force protections and account lockouts.
 The controls shall include at least one of the following:
-2.1 Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
+   * 2.1.
+Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
-2.2 CAPTCHA or other anti-automation controls on failed login attempts to limit the effectiveness of automated credential testing.
+   * 2.2.
+CAPTCHA or other anti-automation controls on failed login attempts to limit the effectiveness of automated credential testing.
-2.3 Multi-factor authentication is enforced by default for all users.
+   * 2.3.
+Multi-factor authentication is enforced by default for all users.
-3. App enforces strong password length and complexity requirements and disallows weak or common breached passwords (need to define length/complexity or other specifics).
+3. App shall enforce strong password length and complexity requirements and shall disallow weak or common breached passwords (need to define length/complexity or other specifics).

 *L2*
 1. External user authentication service shall be an ADA approved service; and
 2. Non-ADA approved service anti-automation documentation shall include brute force protections and account lockouts.
 The controls shall include at least one of the following:
-2.1 Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
+   * 2.1.
+Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
-2.2 CAPTCHA or other anti-automation controls on failed login attempts to limit the effectiveness of automated credential testing.
+   * 2.2.
+CAPTCHA or other anti-automation controls on failed login attempts shall be enforced to limit the effectiveness of automated credential testing.
-2.3 Multi-factor authentication is enforced by default for all users.
+   * 2.3.
+Multi-factor authentication shall be enforced by default for all users.
-3. App enforces strong password length and complexity requirements and disallows weak or common breached passwords (need to define length/complexity or other specifics).
+3. App shall enforce strong password length and complexity requirements and shall disallow weak or common breached passwords (need to define length/complexity or other specifics).